wgx/blog.willgrant.org/_posts/2016-07-03-i-went-to-paris-startup-scene.markdown

 date: 2016-07-03 00:00:00 -0000
 ---

-# I went to Paris, here are some words

 I went to Paris, here are some words

 Thanks to a complicated series of events and (possibly) mistaken identity, I found myself in Paris this week for three days.
 A large global bank were under the false impression that I could help fix their doomed business models and funded the entire trip.